KristianLyng/varnishfoo/chapter-1.rst

 I might as well keep that tradition.

 You will find the source on https://github.com/KristianLyng/foovarnish.
-I accept pull requests (Before you ask, no, not blindly).
-Even though a chapter might be published on my blog - or on paper, it's never finished.
+I welcome pull requests, issues and any sort of feedback.
+Even though a chapter might be published on my blog or on paper, it's never finished.
+I hope this will be a living document.

 I intend to cover as much Varnish-related content as possible, from administration to web development and infrastructure.
 And my hope is that